 - It is recommended to show multiple sources of revenue within your budget.

 - If necessary, add a rationale to explain things within your budget as it is helpful for the jury to read what you are thinking.
 This can either be in the notes column of the budget form provided or as an additional document with explanations.
 For example, a note may read '10 artists at the Equity rates of $XXX/day x XX days'.

 - Include a budget line for accessibility initiatives.

 - The demand for grants is overwhelming, so if you don’t get the grant, it isn’t necessarily because your application wasn’t good.
 As we said before, 'no' means not now, not this project or not this organization.

 - Always ask for feedback!
-It is recommended to not wait more than 2-3 months after you get the grant results to ask for it.
-It is always good to get your feedback and granting organizations are always happy to offer it, in both instances, whether you get the grant or not.
+It is recommended to ask for feedback with 2-3 months of receiving your grant results.
+It is always good to get this feedback and granting organizations are always happy to offer it, whether you received the grant or not.
 Timing of feedback may be impacted by the volume of applications received.

 - Thanking your elected politician at the level of government you were successful at (Canada Council - MP; Provincial Arts Council - MLA; Municipal Arts Council - as per your city) goes a long way; after all, they are the ones who help distribute the money!

-- If there are changes in your work from the initial application that will change the scope of the project (ie. any large change), always let the grant officer know
+- If there are changes in your work from the initial application that will change the scope of the project (any significant change), always let the grant officer know.

 - If your grant was successful, you will likely be required to submit a final report to the funding body following the completion of your project.
 Don't forget to include this in your critical path!

-- Don't forget that there are specific procedures and protocols involved when it comes to filing your taxes come tax season.
+- Don't forget that there are specific procedures and protocols involved when it comes to filing your taxes.